Portugal Golden Visa Private Equity Funds Compared (2026)

 - Minimum investments start at €50,000 (Growth Blue) but most require €100,000–€500,000

-- Sector exposure ranges from SME buyouts and tech to renewables, agriculture, and hospitality
+- Sector exposure ranges from SME buyouts and tech to renewables, agriculture, hospitality, and workspace-related strategies; any real-estate-adjacent exposure should be reviewed carefully

 Private Equity Golden Visa Funds: Master Comparison